cuecloud/cuecloud-java/README.md

 You can download the JAR file plus dependencies from [https://www.cuecloud.com/api/java/cuecloud-java-bin.zip](https://www.cuecloud.com/api/java/cuecloud-java-bin.zip "CueCloud Library").
 Add the downloaded files as library dependencies in your IDE or [add the jar files in the classpath of your target system](http://javarevisited.blogspot.com/2012/10/5-ways-to-add-multiple-jar-to-classpath-java.html) if you wish to use the library in a commandline or Server based Java program.

 The Javadoc for this library is at [https://www.cuecloud.com/api/java/javadoc](https://www.cuecloud.com/api/java/javadoc "Java Doc").
-You can reference this URL directly in your IDE as the JavaDoc Source for the library.
-Alternatively, and preferrably, Dowmload the Java Doc zip file from [https://www.cuecloud.com/api/java/cuecloud-javadoc.zip](https://www.cuecloud.com/api/java/cuecloud-javadoc.zip "Javadoc Zip") and attach it as javadoc source in your IDE.
+You can reference this URL directly in your IDE as the JavaDoc Source for the libray.
+Alternatively, and preferrably for speed, Download the Java Doc zip file from [https://www.cuecloud.com/api/java/cuecloud-javadoc.zip](https://www.cuecloud.com/api/java/cuecloud-javadoc.zip "Javadoc Zip") and attach it as javadoc source in your IDE.

 Quick Start Guide
 -----------------

-You will need **API KEY** and **API PASSWORD** from http://www.cuecloud.com/
+You will need `API KEY` and `API PASSWORD` from http://www.cuecloud.com/

-Once you have the API key and password, Create or Open a target Project in your favorite IDE and  Create a CueCloud Object as shown below:
+Once you have the `API KEY` and `API PASSWORD`, Create or Open the target Project in your favorite IDE and  Create a CueCloud Object as shown below:

     private static final String YOUR_API_KEY ="your.cuecloud.api.key";
     private static final String YOUR_API_PASS="your.cuecloud.api.pass";